iferres/MLSTar/README.md

   doMLST(infiles = genomes, # The fasta files
          org = lst[43], # The organism, in this case is "leptospira" scheme = x, # Scheme id number.
-Will iterate between 1 and 3. write.new = FALSE, # Don't write fasta files for new alleles found dir = getwd(), # Put MLST allele files in this dir n_threads = 3)
+Will iterate between 1 and 3. write = "none", # Don't write fasta files for new alleles found dir = getwd(), # Put MLST allele files in this dir n_threads = 3)